Meet Spider-Man's Amazing Kids

 Discover Peter Parker’s sons and daughters from across the mighty Marvel Multiverse!

-More specifically, it gave readers an introduction to Ben Parker, the teenage son of Peter Parker and Mary Jane Watson.
+In SPIDER-MAN, JJ Abrams and his son, Henry Abrams, teamed up with artist Sara Pichelli and gave readers an introduction to Ben Parker, the teenage son of Peter Parker and Mary Jane Watson.
 In this world, Ben lost his mom as a child and his father hung up his webs.
-But it looks like Ben has inherited his father’s powers and he may be the next Wall-Crawler (keep reading that series to find out more)!

-Now, this is not the first time that Spidey’s kids have been spotted across the Multiverse.
-To welcome the latest Ben Parker into the Spider-Man fold, Marvel.com is looking back at some of Peter’s other children.
+Now, this was not the first time that Spidey’s kids have been spotted across the Multiverse.
+Below, we look back at some of Peter’s other children.

 There’s no better place to start than the Spectacular Spider-Girl!
 After debuting in WHAT IF?
 (1989) #105, Mayday proved to be an immediate hit with the fans.
 In her world, Mayday kept Spider-Man’s legacy alive and carved out her own legend as Spider-Girl.
 She even became a reserve Avenger and earned a reputation as one of the top heroes in her corner of the Universe.